8 Hip Strengthening Exercises for Runners from a Trainer

 How To Do It:

-1. Stand with your feet together, head and neck facing forward, and shoulders back.
+1. Stand with your feet hip-width apart, head and neck facing forward, and shoulders back.

 2. Place your hands on your hips or hold onto a wall or object for help balancing.

-3. Raise one leg to the side and make small circles with your foot.
+3. Raise your right leg to the side and make small circles with your foot.

 4. Keep your core muscles tight and posture upright, with your head facing forward.